terraware/terraware-server/KEYCLOAK.md

-# Keycloak / OAuth2 Proxy quickstart guide
+# Keycloak quickstart guide

-Terraware-server currently depends on [Keycloak](https://keycloak.org/) to manage user registration and login, and on [OAuth2 Proxy](https://oauth2-proxy.github.io/oauth2-proxy/) to manage authentication of incoming requests.
+Terraware-server currently depends on [Keycloak](https://keycloak.org/) to manage user registration and login.

 It can use an existing Keycloak server or a locally-hosted one.
 Either way, some initial setup is required.